top of page

 Cardiovascular

-Discussions and analysis will center around forms of cardiovascular promoting physical exercises, best practices, and current & emerging research; in order, to promote optimal cardiovascular health.
+Discussions and analysis will center around forms of cardiovascular promoting physical exercises, best practices, and current & emerging research.

 We will explore the synergy, mitigation, intervention, and prevention that physical exercise plays on diseases, that are associated with poor cardiovascular health.
 Along with a specific focus on Aerobic and Anaerobic exercises.